-- Participate in the TPS Resident/Medical Student Advocacy Day each year in February/March.*Check out the TPS Facebook page for pictures and comments about the 2016 event.
+- Participate in the TPS Resident/Medical Student Advocacy Day each year in February/March.

 - Join a TPS Committee.
 TPS residents and fellows can participate on a committee from August 1 - July 31 each year, but you can join at any point throughout the year!
 Click here for a list of committee descriptions and the committee online application.